 One mustn’t travel to far-away lands in order to witness other-worldly sights.
 All it takes is a trip down California’s Pacific Coast Highway, and a deep passion for adventure.

 Looking back at my childhood/teenage years, I had the chance to explore several countries before visiting the breathtaking destinations found right here at home.
-While such thing never really bothered me, that changed when I became a dad-on-a-budget.
+While such a thing never really bothered me, that changed when I became a dad-on-a-budget.

 In the last few years, Missi and I have embarked on a dozen or more road trips, fly-away trips, and around-the-corner trips within the United States.
 From Key West to Seattle, we’ve developed a deep passion for all the incredible places and people the US is home to.
 More importantly, we began traveling with our kids.